AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md

 1. Click **Save** to save your pipeline.

+The pipeline is saved and you can now [manage your pipelines](#manage-pipelines) on the **Pipelines** card on the **Program Overview** page.

 ### Full Stack Code {#full-stack-code}

 A full-stack code pipeline simultaneously deploys back-end and front-end code builds containing one or more AEM server applications along with HTTPD/Dispatcher configuration.
 See the document [CI/CD Pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md#full-stack-pipeline) for more information about this type of pipeline.

+>[!NOTE]
+>
+>If a full-stack code pipeline already exists for the selected environment, this selection will be disabled.

-To finish the configuration of the full-stack code production pipeline follow these steps.
+To finish the configuration of the full-stack code production pipeline, follow these steps.

 1. On the **Source Code** tab, you must define the following options.

-   * **Repository** - This options defines from which git repo the pipeline should retrieve the code.
+   * **Repository** - This option defines from which git repo the pipeline should retrieve the code.
    * **Git Branch** - This option defines from which branch in the selected the pipeline should retrieve the code.
      * **Code Location** - This option defines the path in the branch of the selected repo from which the pipeline should retrieve the code.
      * **Pause before deploying to Production** - This option pauses the pipeline before deploying to production.